 Ways you can support your child

-- Attend meetings, parents' evenings and information events, to build positive relationships with staff at your child's school.
+- Attend meetings, parents' evenings and other events, to connect with staff at your child's school.

 - Share information that might impact on your child’s learning and behaviour with key staff.

-- Support home learning expectations.
+- Support home learning.
 Find out what homework your child's expected to do when, and build these times into your weekly schedule.

 - Send them to school ready to learn each morning.

 - Establish suitable bedtime routines.